WestJet: 2017–2019: Transition to full-service carrier

-On May 14, 2018, WestJet announced new Premium Economy seats to replace the Plus seats, its current premium economy offering.
-The new seats features a wider 2-2 configuration on the Boeing 737 aircraft.
-Entry into service on the Boeing 737 MAX 8 aircraft was planned for fall 2018, and the rest of the Boeing 737s would follow in 2019.
-However, entry into service has been delayed until winter 2018.
+On May 14, 2018, WestJet announced new 2-2 Premium Economy seating to replace its previous 3-3 seats which had a middle seat blocker.
+The new seats feature a wider configuration on 737 aircraft.
+The offering began on its Boeing 737 MAX 8 aircraft in winter 2018, with all 737s being reconfigured by 2020.

-On May 31, 2018, WestJet operated its first flight to mainland Europe with the inaugural flight from Halifax Stanfield International Airport to Paris' Charles de Gaulle Airport.
+On May 31, 2018, WestJet operated its first flight to Europe with the inaugural flight from Halifax Stanfield International Airport to Paris' Charles de Gaulle Airport.

 The Canadian Union of Public Employees (CUPE) announced its application to the Canadian Government for certification of WestJet's approximately 3,200 flight attendants on July 9, 2018.
 On July 31, 2018, the Government of Canada via the Canada Industrial Relations Board (CIRB) issued an interim order certifying CUPE as the accredited union for WestJet mainline flight attendants.

 On October 12, 2018, WestJet announced its new branding, along with details on the arrival on the Boeing 787-9.
-WestJet changed its slogan from "Owners Care" to "Love where you're going", announced a new logo (however, such logo was seen in May with the announcement of the Boeing 787 Dreamliner along with its livery), announced the Boeing 787 routes and launch dates, and an overall new brand image.
-Boeing 787 flights were announced to commence on April 28, 2019, with service from Calgary International Airport to London Gatwick Airport, with service to Paris and Dublin following.
+WestJet changed its slogan from "Owners Care" to "Love where you're going", announced a new logo (however, that logo was seen back in May with the announcement of the Boeing 787-9 along with its livery), announced the Boeing 787 routes and launch dates, and an overall new brand image.
+Boeing 787 flights were announced to commence on April 28, 2019, with service from Calgary International Airport to London Gatwick, with service to Paris and Dublin following.

 On May 13, 2019, WestJet announced it had reached an agreement to be purchased by Onex Corporation for $5 billion Canadian dollars.
-At the time, it had 13 Boeing 737 Max jets in suspended operation, with another 57 of the type ordered from the manufacturer.
+At the time, it had 13 Boeing 737 MAX jets in suspended operation, with another 57 of the type ordered from the manufacturer.
 The purchase price of WestJet was slashed heavily due to the grounding of the MAX aircraft.

 2020–2022: COVID-19 pandemic

 Due to the COVID-19 pandemic response required by world governments including Canada, WestJet faced an unprecedented decline in demand for flights along with the rest of the aviation industry.
 In addition, there were numerous cases of COVID-19 reported on board WestJet flights.

-On March 17, 2020, WestJet shut down all international flights, and on March 24 WestJet laid off 6,900 employees, about half of all staff.
-However, on April 9 WestJet rehired 6,400 employees temporarily due to the federal wage subsidy program.
-On April 17, 2020, WestJet announced it was laying off 1,700 pilots.
-On April 22, 2020, WestJet laid off 3,000 more employees.
-On June 24, 2020, WestJet laid off a further 3,300 employees as part of a restructuring plan, leaving only 4,500 employees still on payroll at the company.
-WestJet employed over 14,000 people prior to the start of the pandemic.
-On February 6, 2021, WestJet laid off 250 more staff, citing recent travel restrictions.
+In March 2020, WestJet suspended all international flights, resulting in widespread workforce adjustments.
+Approximately half of the employees, totalling 6,900, were laid off on March 24.
+Subsequently, on April 9, WestJet temporarily rehired 6,400 employees through the federal wage subsidy program (CEWS).
+Additional layoffs followed, with approximately 8,000 employees between April and June, as part of a restructuring plan, leaving only 4,500 employees on the payroll.
+Before the pandemic, WestJet employed over 14,000 individuals.
+By February 2021, the company laid off an additional 250 staff members due to ongoing travel restrictions.
+However, it is noteworthy that a majority of employees were successfully recalled by February 2022, reflecting the company's efforts in adapting to the challenging circumstances.